jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Linux-Troubleshooting/Fault-Class/SSH-login-report-Module-is-unknown.md

 *session required /lib64/security/pam_limits.so* # Modify to the correct path

-6. Re-login to the Linux Virtual Machines test.
+6. Re-login to the Linux VM test.